-- 1. M.Sc Biotechnology: This course was introduced in the year 1990 under the nationwide post graduate program by the Department of Biotechnology, Government of India.
+M.Sc.
+Biotechnology: This course was introduced in the year 1990 under the nationwide post graduate program by the Department of Biotechnology (DBT), Government of India.
 This course is a four semester program with credit system of evaluation.
 The program consists of DBT recommended syllabi, and the course structure may change from time to time at the recommendations of the DBT.
-Students will be visiting biotech industries to learn various aspects of product development.
-The current syllabus is available at http://dbtindia.nic.in/Syllabus/M.Sc.pdf - 2.
-M. Tech Bioinformatics (Sponsored by the UGC under innovative program and approved by
+The course is directed according to the DBT guidelines but with the flavor of cutting edge research being undertaken at the Department.
+Students in interaction with the Biotech industry can avail opportunities to learn translational aspects of product development and commercialization.
+The current syllabus is available http://dbtindia.nic.in/Syllabus/M.%20Sc.pdf